Burns love poems - Burns & the lassies

 I myself can affirm, both from bachelor and wedlock experience, that Love is the Alpha and the Omega of human enjoyment.
 All the pleasures, all the happiness of my humble Compeers, flow immediately from this delicious source.
 It is the spark of celestial fire which lights up the wintry hut of Poverty, and makes the chearless mansion, warm, comfortable and gay.

 There is no doubt that Burns was attracted to the lassies.
-It could be argued that, for him, it was a fatal attraction.
-However, the legacy, is a remarkable canon of love poetry that spans the gamut of emotions from the celebration of physical intimacy, through uxorial joy, to the pain of loss and separation to the celebration of enduring relationship.
+It could be argued that, for him, it was a fatal attraction, as his heart and desires were often pulled in more than one direction and it certainly couldnt be said of him that his affairs were kept in order!
+However, the legacy, is a remarkable canon of love poetry that spans the gamut of emotions from the celebration of physical intimacy, through uxorial joy to the pain of loss and separation to the celebration of enduring relationship.
 From the joys of a romp-in-the-hay to the dizzy heights and strains of Platonic love, from the complications of divided loyalties to the lament at fates cruel twists, Burns travelled far and wide in the realm of the heart during his brief 37 years.

 Jean Armour, Burns wife, bore him nine children in 10 years, the last born on the day of the poet's funeral.
 So, it is not surprising in the chronological selection below that even though he had been through the mill of emotion and experience his first and his last love poems celebrate the joy of physical union.

 The complications of his affections can be tracked through the succeeding poems but of course it is the truth, beauty and lyricism of the words that makes these poems universal and immortal.
-A brief background note is provided here, but follow the links at the right hand side to read the poems themselves.
+A brief background note is provided here, but follow the links to read the poems themselves.

-However, a year later he writes one of his loveliest poems, , in memory of Mary Campbell who died three years previously.
+However, a year later he writes one of his loveliest poems, Afton Water, in memory of Mary Campbell, who died three years previously.

-In 1790, Burns wrote one of his most touching lyrics, written from a wife to her husband in old age in celebration of enduring love.
+In 1790, Burns wrote John Anderson My Jo one of his most touching lyrics, written from a wife to her husband in old age in celebration of enduring love.

-In 1791, Burns wrote the beautiful at the end of his liaison with Agnes McLehose and a final parting.
-The affair was intensely passionate but never physically consummated and it was only in parting that Burns expressed his anguish in the words:
+In 1791, Burns wrote the beautiful Ae Fond Kiss at the end of his liaison with Agnes McLehose and a final parting.
+The affair was intensely passionate but never physically consummated and it was only in parting that Burns expressed his anguish in the words: Ae fond kiss, and then we sever!/Ae fareweel, and then for ever!

-Whether the desolate , written in the same year, was inspired by the same source is unsure, though its quite probable his own feelings of resentment crept into the poems emotion.
+Whether the desolate The Banks o Doon, written in the same year, was inspired by the same source is unsure, though its quite probable his own feelings of resentment crept into the poems emotion.

-The affair with Agnes and the tragedy of Jenny Clow over, still married to long-suffering Jean, Burns wrote H in 1792.
+The affair with Agnes and the tragedy of Jenny Clow over, still married to long-suffering Jean, Burns wrote Highland Mary in 1792.

 Maybe she, of all his lassies, was the love of his life.
-And was she his only luve in his most famous love song of all, , written in 1794?
+And was she his only luve in his most famous love song of all, A Red Red Rose, written in 1794?
 It is certainly written to someone from whom he is parted and whom he hopes to meet again one day, however great the separation.

-Burns last love song/poem, , written in 1796, the year of his death, echoes the earlier, earthy lyrics of love amongst the haystacks, and still, after all the trials and tribulations of the heart he had experienced, he asks:
+Burns last love song/poem, written in 1796, the year of his death, echoes the earlier, earthy lyrics of love amongst the haystacks, and still, after all the trials and tribulations of the heart he had experienced.

 In saying yes to love, despite all the thorns and messy entanglement, Burns expression of it has found a place in the hearts of countless millions around the world.